x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/set-up-incoming-faxing.md

 ---

-# Setting up incoming faxing
+# Setting up incoming faxing in Exchange Online

 Microsoft Exchange Unified Messaging (UM) relies on certified fax partner solutions for enhanced fax features such as outbound fax or fax routing.
 By default, Exchange servers aren't configured to allow incoming faxes to be delivered to a user that's enabled for UM.
 Instead, an Exchange server redirects incoming fax calls to a certified fax partner solution.
 The fax partner's server receives the fax data and then sends it to the user's mailbox in an email message with the fax included as a .tif attachment.